Identifying Best Candidates for Busbar Splitting: Proposed Metrics to Select Candidate Busbars for Busbar Splitting

 \subsection{Metric design}

-When designing these metrics, we only use information that can be obtained with comparatively low computational effort, such as from direct analysis of the system topology,e.g. identifying the number of elements connected to a bus, or from solving an AC-OPF.
-We further take inspiration from metrics previously proposed to identify candidate busbars for splitting in BuS.
+When designing these metrics, we only use information that can be obtained with comparatively low computational effort, such as from direct analysis of the system topology,e.g., identifying the number of network elements connected to a busbar, or from solving an AC-OPF.
+We further take inspiration from the metrics previously discussed in Table~\ref{table:metrics_literature} to identify candidate \ lines to be switched in OTS problems and busbars for splitting in BuS problems.
 Specifically, we consider the general idea of identifying buses that are associated with congestion, have large differences in LMP to neighboring buses, and where a significant number of elements are connected to the busbar.
 Based on this, we propose the following three metrics: